benhoyt/benhoyt.github.com/writings/simple-lists.md

 ## Manual dependency injection

 Before I show how I've implemented the actual tests, I want to talk briefly about Go interfaces and dependency injection.
-"Injecting dependencies" is a Good Thing, but dependency injection frameworks and libraries are a pain in the neck.
+"Injecting dependencies" is a good thing, but dependency injection frameworks and libraries are a pain in the neck: they generally use runtime reflection, bypassing type checking and making it hard to follow code using your IDE (or using your eyes for that matter!).
+But thankfully it's safe and easy to wire up dependencies manually.

 In Go, you tend to define interfaces not in the package that provides the implementation, but in the package that uses it (and the interface may only be a subset of the methods the implementation provides).

 The Simple Lists code is very flat, with everything in one package: `main`.
-But to show how it would be done in larger projects, I've defined a database `Model` interface [in `server.go`](https://github.com/benhoyt/simplelists/blob/master/server.go) near where it's used.
+But to show how it would be done in larger projects, I've defined a database `Model` interface in [`server.go`](https://github.com/benhoyt/simplelists/blob/master/server.go) near where it's used.
 Here are the interfaces that a `Server` needs, along with the signature of the `NewServer` function used to create a server instance:

 ```go
 // Model is the database model interface used by the server.